joaocasr/Ctack-0M/README.md

 # Ctack$0M

-This interpreter of a language of stack-oriented programming is called $0M.
+This interpreter is called $0M.
-This software allows command reading from stdin or from a file, and prints the stack content to stdout after interpretate the commands.
+This software allows command reading from stdin, and prints the stack content to stdout after applying the operations.

 Copy this bash line for multiple sessions when you execute this program.